jefflunt/how_slow/README.md

     reporter.sum_counters_by('user_login')
     => 235

-If you wanted to know how many cookies you at this week you would call:
+If you wanted to know how many cookies you ate this week you would call:

     reporter.sum_counters_by('cookies_eaten')
     => 17